Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/individual-property-creation.md

 * **`Authorization`**: TBD
 * **`Content-Type`**: `multipart/form-data`

-**Request Body:** `children` JSON property can accommodate an entire nested Directory structure, so the Directory can be built in one request.
+**Request Body:** uses below structure . `children` JSON property can accommodate an entire nested Directory structure, so the Directory can be built in one request.

 ```json Request Body Structure
 {